travisjwiltshire/SEAMLess/README.md

 ### For creating interactive lectures:

 Fruther instructions for creating interactive lectures with RMarkdown and LearnR can be found [here](https://github.com/travisjwiltshire/SEAMLess/blob/main/Documentation/).
 You can use the basic lecture template provided [here](https://github.com/travisjwiltshire/SEAMLess/tree/main/Templates) as a starting point.
 Different options for quiz questions and progress plots are also provided in the same folder.
-Examples of code for fully developed lectures created for the Statistics II course are available in the [example lectures folder](https://github.com/travisjwiltshire/SEAMLess/tree/main/Example%20lectures%20from%20Statistics%20II).
+Examples of code for fully developed lectures created for the Statistics II course taught by Travis J. Wiltshire at Tilburg University are available in the [example lectures folder](https://github.com/travisjwiltshire/SEAMLess/tree/main/Example%20lectures%20from%20Statistics%20II).

 You may also find the following resources helpful:
 - [Documentation for R/RStudio](https://www.rdocumentation.org/)